-What are the applications of email outreach?
+What is email outreach?

 Any domain needs backlinks to build authority.
 But what if you’ve just launched your site and are still relatively unknown in your niche?
 That’s where your outreach is needed: to gain backlinks and increase visibility.
-Typically, by pitching a linked mention, a guest post, or a review.
+Typically, by pitching a linked mention, a guest post, or a product review.

 You might be also looking for bloggers and partners in affiliate marketing, to promote your content or products, for direct sales, or other forms of partnership and advertising.
 Come up with a new creative way to collaborate, and it might turn into a lasting relationship.

-Brand awareness and PR
+Raising brand awareness and doing PR

 Social media marketing is in the vanguard of modern-day reputation management.
 So one day you will surely need to resort to social media influencers to win the hearts and minds of millions.

-1. Find outreach prospects
+1. Identify your outreach prospects

 When looking for outreach prospects, it is important to have a clear goal in mind.
 Your approach to this task will differ dramatically depending on what kind of outreach you are doing.
 Are you looking for leads?
 Collaborations?
 Backlink placement?
 Each of these will require a different tool and a different overall outreach strategy.